ambaker-usgs/earthquake-heliplot/heliplot/README.md

   c. add the following line to the bottom of ~/.bashrc
     source activate heli

-2. edit the .bashrc file in the home directory of the account under which the heliplot application is installed to identify the Python library directory.
+2. edit the ~/.bashrc to export the Python library directory.
 For example, if the application was installed in /home/heli/heliplot, you would add the following line: export PYTHONPATH=/home/heli/heliplot/lib

 3. configure HeliPlot.py